[email-subscribers-form id=”2″]

 A lot of what we call “surprises” is just poor planning.

-When developing your monthly budget, check your social calendar, plan for each month’s events and needs ahead of time.
+When developing your monthly budget, check your social calendar and plan for each month’s events and needs.

 Birthdays are regular events; ensure they are included.
 Holidays, weddings, family visits, and time off work can all be planned.
 So can the annual payment or renewal of something substantial.

-So much of improving your finances is becoming and remaining mindful with your money.
+So much of improving your finances is becoming mindful of your money.

 Step 6: Experiment with ‘not spending’

 Again, this is an important exercise that you can have some fun with.
-You can do it by setting up a ‘no-spend week’ challenge with your friends.
+You can set up a ‘no-spend week’ challenge with your friends.

-Whatever you call it, the idea is the same: a commitment to not spend money on anything that is not a necessity.
+Whatever you call it, the idea is the same: a commitment to not spend money on unnecessary things.

 You can do a no-spend challenge for a week or a month.
 It might seem intense, but it’s a remarkable way to change your mindset and spending habits.

-Get started with your no spend challenge by identifying in writing what qualifies as a necessity or what area you are challenging yourself not to spend in (i.e., takeaways, clothing, coffees) and how long you’re going to challenge yourself not to spend.
+Get started with your no-spend challenge by identifying in writing what qualifies as a necessity or what area you are challenging yourself not to spend in (e.g., takeaways, clothing, coffees) and how long you’re going to challenge yourself not to spend.

 Make it more fun by challenging your friends or family members and see who can save the most.

-You can also slow down emotional spending impulses by not rushing big purchase decisions.
+You can also slow down emotional spending by not rushing big purchase decisions.

-When you are in the store or online, find the item you wish to purchase at the cheapest cost and wait one day before buying.
+When in the store or online, find the item you wish to purchase at the cheapest cost and wait one day before buying.

-It takes the impulse out of the decision.
+It removes the impulse from the decision.
 Your head has a chance to make the decision, not your emotions.

 Step 7: Nominate a budget buddy and become accountable

-If we were good with our finances on our own, we might have learned to manage our money.
+If we were good with our finances, we might have learned to manage our money.

-Find someone in your life to help: a budget buddy or someone with who you can be accountable regularly.
+Find someone in your life to help: a budget buddy or someone with whom you can be accountable regularly.

 Someone who would encourage you and be bold enough to call you out.
-A spouse, partner, family member, or friend make good accountability partners.
+A spouse, partner, family member, or friend makes good accountability partners.

 So, who isn’t afraid to give you some ‘tough love’?